 Also, there are different graphics card manufacturers that offer different models of graphics cards with the same graphics processor or GPU but have different performance and sizes.
 Learning about graphics cards can be a difficult task for novice users, so here in this post, I am going to list down all the technical terms that you can find with graphics cards.
 You can also know about the various components of graphics cards from the link given below.

 Important Graphics Cards Terms

 Here are the various technical terms that you should be aware of when buying a graphics card or if you already have one in your system.

 GPU – GPU stands for Graphics Processing Unit and it is the Graphics Processor that does all the processing and calculations in a graphics card.
 GPU is the heart of any graphics card and there are mainly two popular GPU manufacturers, which are Nvidia and AMD.

-VRM – VRM stands for Voltage Regulator Module and these VRMs are responsible for providing the appropriate voltage to the GPU, memory and the other components of graphics card.
+VRM – VRM stands for Voltage Regulator Module and these VRMs are responsible for providing the appropriate voltage to the GPU, memory, and the other components of the graphics card.

 Memory Clock – The speed at which the graphics card video memory runs.

 Memory Interface – It refers to the bus width of the memory.
-Greater the memory bus-width, the greater will be the bandwidth of the memory.
-It is also known as Memory bus and it can be 64-bit, 128-bit, 256-bit or higher depending upon the memory used and graphics card.
+The greater the memory bus-width, the greater will be the bandwidth of the memory.
+It is also known as a Memory bus and it can be 64-bit, 128-bit, 256-bit, or higher depending upon the memory used and graphics card.

 CUDA Cores – The number of cores or processors present in the Nvidia GPU.